hdsu-bioquant/meet-eu-2021/README.md

 ## Input and validation data

-We provide you with three types of input data, all available here : http://www.lcqb.upmc.fr/meetu/
+We provide you with three types of input data, all available [here](http://www.lcqb.upmc.fr/meetu/)

-- Hi-C matrices, taken from ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE63nnn/GSE63525/suppl/.
+- Hi-C matrices, taken from [this repository](ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE63nnn/GSE63525/suppl).
 These are the basic input data that your algorithm should treat.
 They give observed contacts between chromatin regions.
 Each matrix corresponds to one or several chromosome(s) from a given organism, studied in a particular experimental condition.

-- Annotations from the ChromHMM tool for GM12878 (most documented human cell type), which can be found here: https://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/E116_15_coreMarks_stateno.bed.gz.
+- Annotations from the ChromHMM tool for GM12878 (most documented human cell type), which can be found [here](https://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/E116_15_coreMarks_stateno.bed.gz).
 These annotations provide information about epigenetic marks.
 These marks are indicators of the state of the chromatin and thus can help you determine the optimal number of **compartments** and detect them.

 To validate your program, we can rely on gold-standard definitions of the TADs and the compartments.
-These can be found in http://www.lcqb.upmc.fr/meetu/
+These can be found in the [data repository](http://www.lcqb.upmc.fr/meetu/).

 ## Hictoolbox
 Contains some useful functions that you might need in your code: how to load a matrix, filter a matrix in the easiest way, how to change the resolution, and how to normalise a matrix with SCN (Cournac & al).
 The functions are all written for **scipy** sparse matrix.